cpe305Spring17/spring2017-project-ethanharlig/README.md

 &nbsp;

 ###### Disclaimer
-<sub>Build may show as errored because I am not uploading my Credentials.java file.
+<sub>Build may show as errored because I am not uploading my RealCredentials.java file.
 Travis-CI doesn't like this so I try to comment it out but sometimes I forget and the build errors :(</sub>